awsdocs/iam-user-guide/doc_source/id_credentials_mfa_configure-api-require.md

    }
    ```

-1. In trusted account B, the administrator makes sure that IAM user Bob is configured with an AWS MFA device and that he knows the ID of the device—that is, the serial number if it's a hardware MFA device, or the device's ARN if it's a virtual MFA device\.
+1. In trusted account B, the administrator makes sure that IAM user Richard is configured with an AWS MFA device and that he knows the ID of the device—that is, the serial number if it's a hardware MFA device, or the device's ARN if it's a virtual MFA device\.

-1. In account B, the administrator attaches the following policy to user Bob \(or a group that he's a member of\) that allows him to call the `AssumeRole` action\.
-The resource is set to the ARN of the role that Alice created in step 1\.
+1. In account B, the administrator attaches the following policy to user Richard \(or a group that he's a member of\) that allows him to call the `AssumeRole` action\.
+The resource is set to the ARN of the role that Anaya created in step 1\.
 Notice that this policy does not contain an MFA condition\.

    ```
    {